Working with frames and backgrounds in a scrapbook project with PaintShop Pro can be challenging if a few basic procedures are not clear.

-Any images, frames and borders and embellishments will be built on different layers above the bottom layer.
+All of the images, embellishments, frames and borders will be built on different layers above the bottom layer.

-In this case the lavender background is not exactly what I would like.
+In this case the look of the background is fine but the lavender background is not exactly what I would like.

 This is the Hue/Saturation/Lightness palette which is found right here - Adjust > Hue and Saturation > Hue/Saturation/Lightness ...

 The settings shown here produced this color on the background ... when you make a color change make note of the number so they can be applied to other elements (like the frame, for instance) of the project.
 The numbers for the background are Saturation 42, Hue 191, Lightness 24.

 Now because background is blue it seems like a good idea to make the frame a similar, but not the same color, don't you think?